popoviciandrei/drugdev_react_graphql/README.md

 - Edit Contact
 - Clean routing i.e '/contact/:id'

-Bonuses
+### Bonuses

 - Use [xstate](https://xstate.js.org/docs) to manage app state.
-- Connect to the graphql endpoint
+- Connect to the graphql endpoint http://localhost:3001 by using create-react-app proxy feature
 - Use the graphql endpoint to get/create/update/delete

 ### Contact